Last Modified: 03 Apr 2014

 Validity: 01 Jan 2014 to 31 Dec 2014

-Take the long way round on this classic journey from the all-American skyscrapers of Chicago to Niagara Falls, via some of Canada’s and the United States’ most cultured cities.
-After chowing down on some deep-dish pizzas and strolling the leafy lakeside surrounds of Chicago, make tracks for Toronto – Canada’s newest hipster haven – before stopovers in the history hotbeds of Montreal and Boston.
+Take the long way round on this classic journey from the all-American skyscrapers of Chicago to some of Canada’s and the United States’ most cultured cities and sites.
+After chowing down on some deep-dish pizzas and strolling the leafy lakeside surrounds of Chicago, make tracks for Toronto – Canada’s newest hipster haven – before witnessing Niagara Falls and then stopping over in the history hotbeds of Montreal and Boston.
 Whether it’s art, food, urban culture or nature that brings you to this corner of the world, this 10-day adventure won’t disappoint.